khaors/geocompr/main.md

 Affine transformation is any transformation that preserves lines and parallelism.
 <!-- The midpoint of a line segment remains a midpoint and all points lying on a line initially still lie on a line after an affine transformation. -->
 However, angles or length are not necessarily preserved.
-Affine transformations include, among others, shifting (translation), scaling and rotating.
+Affine transformations include, among others, shifting (translation), scaling and rotation
 <!-- translation, scaling, homothety, similarity transformation, reflection, rotation, shear mapping -->
 Additionally, it is possible to use any combination of those.
-Affine transformations are essential part of geocomputation.
-Its application could be found when a vector dataset was created based on a distorted or wrongly projected map.
+Affine transformations are an essential part of geocomputation, e.g., when reprojecting or when improving the geometry of a vector dataset that was created based on a distorted or wrongly projected map.
-It is also used in many regular GIS tasks, such as map display or datum changes.

 The **sf** package implements affine transformation for objects of classes `sfg` and `sfc`.
 <!-- stats sfc issue -->